Stourbridge (UK Parliament constituency): History

+Since its recreation in 1997, the seat has been a bellwether, elected an MP at each general election from the party that formed the Government.

-Before recreation, in 1997, the seat's forerunner, Halesowen and Stourbridge, created in 1974, was held by a Conservative and both of its replacements, including this seat, were taken by Labour in 1997.
-The smaller remainder of the Eastern part of the predecessor forms part of Halesowen and Rowley Regis.
-To compensate from the loss of these areas, The Amblecote ward was brought in from the Dudley West constituency, while the Quarry Bank & Cradley ward was brought in from Dudley East.
+The seat's forerunner, Halesowen and Stourbridge, created in 1974, was held by a Conservative and both of its replacements, including this seat, were taken by Labour in 1997.
+The smaller remainder of the eastern part of the predecessor forms part of Halesowen and Rowley Regis.
+To compensate for the loss of these areas, Amblecote ward was brought in from the Dudley West constituency, while the Quarry Bank & Cradley ward was brought in from Dudley East.

 Labour retained the seat by just above a marginal majority at the general election in 2001, and retained it again in 2005, with a new candidate, Lynda Waltho, with a marginal majority of 1% of the vote.

-The Tories regained the seat at the 2010 election, via their candidate winning, Margot James.
+Margot James regained the seat for the Conservatives at the 2010 election, retaining it with increased majorities in 2015 and 2017.
+James had the Conservative whip withdrawn in September 2019 and, although it was restored, she did not stand at the 2019 election and fellow Conservative Suzanne Webb was elected with over 60% of the vote.

+In 2024, the seat reverted back to Labour with the election of Cat Eccles with a majority of 7.7%.

 In 2015, Pete Lowe, Labour's parliamentary candidate for Stourbridge had his own beer brewed.
 'Born Bred Believes' was brewed by Kinver Brewery in support of his candidacy.